 Samsung Pay also lets you earn rewards for your purchases, add loyalty and gift cards, and store your COVID-19 vaccination card digitally on your phone.
 It’s accepted at millions of places around the world and supports over 1,000 banks and credit unions.
-On the other hand, if you aren’t a Samsung Pay user, the Galaxy Watch 4 series also lets you use Google Pay as a default contactless payment service.
+On the other hand, if you aren’t a Samsung Pay user, the Galaxy Watch 4 and 5 series also let you use Google Pay as a default contactless payment service.

 What Samsung Galaxy Watch accessories are available?

 There are plenty of first- and third-party accessories available for the Samsung Galaxy Watch line.
 The most common accessories people buy for their watches are replacement bands.
 Samsung sells a variety of replacement bands on its website for all current Galaxy Watch devices.
 There, you can find basic silicone and leather bands, as well as high-quality leather bands from Serafil, Novonappa, Braloba, and NFL-themed silicone bands.